Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Summary and Conclusion

-The focus of our work lay on the characteristic time and length scales governing the melt behavior.
-In particular, we have obtained reliable interpolations the stiffness dependence of the Kuhn length, $l_K$, the Kuhn friction, $\zeta_K$, the Kuhn time, $\tau_K$, the entanglement length, $N_{eK}$, and the entanglement time, $\tau_e$.
-To obtain the Kuhn length, $l_K$, we analyzed the chain statistics in weakly entangled, brute-force equilibrated melts.
-In particular, we used an estimator, which is sensitive to the slowly converging, large-scale swelling due to incompressibility effects~\cite{Wittmer_Meyer_PRL04,wittmer2007polymer,wittmer2007intramolecular,beckrich2007intramolecular}.
-The second important length scale is the entanglement length, $N_{eK}$, which we measure in units of the Kuhn length.
-We estimated $N_{eK}$ by applying the primitive path analysis~\cite{everaers2004rheology} to highly entangled systems, where finite chain length effects can be completely neglected.
-To infer $N_{eK}$ from the primitive path mesh we used a new estimator inspired by Ref.~\cite{uchida2008viscoelasticity}, which accounts for the effects of finite chain stiffness.
-The results are in good agreement with the Uchida~{\it et al.} theory~\cite{uchida2008viscoelasticity}.
-For the stiffest investigated systems, we observe small deviations from the packing prediction, $N_{eK} \sim l_K^{-4}$.
-With respect to dynamics, we started by inferring the Kuhn friction, $\zeta_K$, from data for the long-time center-of-mass diffusion in unentangled melts, which we carefully corrected for finite-chain length effects.
-Interestingly and in good agreement with the local friction assumption underlying the Rouse model, $\zeta_K$ turns out to be proportional to $l_K$.
-In addition, we measured the Kuhn time directly from the short-time segmental dynamics in long-chain melts, where we corrected for the finite number of free modes inside the tube sections.
-The two results are in excellent agreement with eq.~(\ref{eq:Kuhn-time}) from the Rouse mode, so that for KG melts $\tau_K \sim l_K^3$ grows quickly with the Kuhn length of the chains.
-A priori, the entanglement time, $\tau_e = N_{eK}^2 \tau_K$, is very well separated from $\tau_K$ in loosely entangled systems with $N_{eK}\gg1$.
-Nevertheless, over the range of the bending stiffness we have investigated, this gap closes rapidly with increasing stiffness.
-In the packing regime, $\tau_e = N_{eK}^2 \tau_K \sim l_K^{-5}$.
+To estimate the Kuhn length and the effective friction at the bead or Kuhn scale, we have generated brute force equilibrated ``gold standard'' data.
+To obtain the Kuhn length, $l_K$, we analyzed the chain statistics using an estimator, which is sensitive to the slowly converging, large-range bond orientation correlations due to incompressibility effects~\cite{Wittmer_Meyer_PRL04,wittmer2007polymer,wittmer2007intramolecular,beckrich2007intramolecular}.
+To avoid finite chain length effects in the estimation of the entanglement length, $N_{eK}$, we have generated very large, highly entangled melts using a multi-scale equilibration method~\cite{SvaneborgEquilibration2016}.
+In one set of systems composed of $500$ chains of $N_b=10000$ beads the number of entanglements per chains varies between $Z>85$ for the most flexible chains and $Z=570$ for the stiffest systems.
+As a complement we further generated melts of flexible chains with $1000$ chains with constant number of entanglements $Z=200$ to have highly entangled melts covering the entire range of chain stiffness.
+To infer $N_{eK}$ from the primitive path mesh we used an estimator inspired by Ref.~\cite{uchida2008viscoelasticity}, which accounts for the effects of finite chain stiffness.
+For the stiffest investigated systems, we observe small, but notable deviations from the packing prediction, $N_{eK} \sim l_K^{-4}$ and excellent agreement with the predictions from Ref.~\cite{uchida2008viscoelasticity}.
+With respect to dynamics, we started by inferring the effective bead friction, $\zeta_b$, from our ``gold standard'' data for the long-time CM diffusion in unentangled and weekly entangled melts.
+The key for validating this estimate was the comparison to the dynamics of Phantom KG chains, which reproduce the stiffness-, inertia- and discretization-induced corrections to the ideal Rouse dynamics.
+Remarkably, our data are compatible with a chain length and stiffness {\em independent} value of $\zeta_b$.
+Given this value, the Kuhn and entanglement times follow directly from our definition, Eq.~(\ref{eq:Kuhn-time}), and the standard, Rouse relation $\tau_e = \tau_K N_{eK}^2$.
+The two time scales are expected to be well separated in loosely entangled systems with $N_{eK}\gg1$.
+However, over the experimentally relevant range of effective bending stiffness~\cite{svaneborgKGmapping}, this gap closes rapidly: $\tau_K \sim l_K^3$ grows quickly with the Kuhn length, while $\tau_e = N_{eK}^2 \tau_K \sim l_K^{-5}$ in the initial packing regime.